-Buying Bitcoin begins with an exchange which offers the option to buy BTC for ‘fiat’ money.
-The term ‘Fiat’ is used within financial circles, and commonly in the cryptocurrency sector, to denote government backed and issued currency, such as USD, GBP or JPY.
+Buying Bitcoin begins with an exchange that offers the option to buy BTC for ‘fiat’ money.
+The term ‘Fiat’ is used within financial circles, and commonly in the cryptocurrency sector, to denote government-backed and issued currency, such as USD, GBP or JPY.

 Unless your wages are paid in another form of cryptocurrency, buying Bitcoin will almost always begin with a fiat payment.

 There are multiple exchanges where you can purchase Bitcoin, but some are easier, safer, and more secure than others.
 Below is a list of the best cryptocurrency exchanges which let you purchase BTC with traditional fiat currency.

 |1.||Coinbase||42||Coinbase has done an excellent job of user-friendliness and experience, especially with its iOS and Android app.||Compared to other exchanges, Coinbase has a relatively limited number of assets on sale.|

 |2.||Binance||Most||Binance is a great, trustworthy exchange that is very popular with new and experienced traders alike.||There are limits to the maximum amount of fiat deposits|